How is the course run?

 The course is practical in the sense that it is designed to be of direct use in our everyday lives.
-The intention is to stimulate enquiry and through this expand the way we look at the world and ourselves, conferring happiness and freedom.
+The intention is to stimulate enquiry and through this expand the way we look at the world and ourselves, and this can bring more happiness and freedom.

 What do I need to bring with me?

 Just an open and enquiring mind, and an interest in the subject matter.
 At the end of each evening a handout with key points and any quotations used is provided for practice during the week.